| EXECUTIVE SUMMARY

 flows of such resources.

-9. There will be serious problems for some of the
+9. There will be serious problems for some of the poorest LDCs with rapid population growth.
+They will

 increasingly find it difficult to pay for needed raw